Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Introduction

-Building on Burman et al.~\cite{BCC+21}, SS-LE protocols with exact knowledge of $n$ have attracted intensive study recently.
-Four new works---Berenbrink, Elsässer, Götte, Hintze, and Kaaser~\cite{BEG+25}; Gąsieniec, Grodzicki, and Stachowiak~\cite{GGS25}; Araya and Sudo~\cite{AS25}; and Austin, Berenbrink, Friedetzky, Götte, and Hintze~\cite{ABF+25}--- were made public on arXiv in the first half of 2025 and will appear in the proceedings of ICDCS 2025, PODC 2025, SIROCCO 2025, and PODC 2025, respectively.
+After the seminal work of~\cite{BCC+21}, the SS-LE problem with exact knowledge of the population size $n$ has recently attracted renewed attention.
+In particular, four papers appeared in 2025: Berenbrink, Elsässer, Götte, Hintze, and Kaaser~\cite{BEG+25}; Gąsieniec, Grodzicki, and Stachowiak~\cite{GGS25}; Araya and Sudo~\cite{AS26}\footnote{The conference version~\cite{AS25} appeared in 2025.}; and Austin, Berenbrink, Friedetzky, Götte, and Hintze~\cite{ABF+25}.

-The first two studies, Berenbrink et al.~\cite{BEG+25} and Gąsieniec et~al.~\cite{GGS25}, provide new insights on silent SS-LE.
-Recall that any SS-LE protocol requires at least $n$ states.
-A natural question is how many additional states suffice to substantially reduce the stabilization time of the space-optimal protocol of Cai et~al.~\cite{CIW12}, which stabilizes in $O(n^2)$ time (both in expectation and w.h.p.).
-Berenbrink et al.~\cite{BEG+25} showed that adding $O(\log^2 n)$ states yields a silent SS-LE protocol within optimal $O(n\log n)$ stabilization time w.h.p.
-Gąsieniec et al.~\cite{GGS25} further reduced the additional states to $O(\log n)$ while preserving optimal w.h.p.\ time.
-Moreover, they proved that a single additional state suffices to achieve $O(n^{7/4}\log^2 n)$ time w.h.p., still maintaining the silent property.
+The first two studies, \cite{BEG+25} and \cite{GGS25}, advance silent SS-LE.
+Since any SS-LE protocol requires at least $n$ states, a central question is how many additional states reduce the $O(n^2)$ stabilization time of the space-optimal protocol of \cite{CIW12}.
+The authors of \cite{BEG+25} showed that $n+O(\log^2 n)$ states achieve optimal $O(n\log n)$ time w.h.p., and \cite{GGS25} reduced the overhead to $O(\log n)$ states while preserving optimal w.h.p.\ time.
+They further proved that even one additional state yields $O(n^{7/4}\log^2 n)$ time w.h.p., still maintaining silence.